-Hiring An Attorney Can Change The Process
+Hiring an Attorney Can Change the Process

 If you have been injured badly enough to require the assistance of an attorney, you may also need to prepare for your case to go to trial.
 Of course, it is in the best interests of all parties involved in a personal injury or wrongful death case to come to a settlement agreement before the case proceeds all the way to court.

 If your attorney is preparing the case for trial, there are a few important stages of preparation that are important for the attorney and his or her legal team to ensure the case is strong.
 After the initial investigation has been completed and all necessary evidence has been recovered and preserved, an experienced attorney will often begin to hire certain types of experts to provide testimony which supports your case.

-The expert witness’s testimony could convince a jury to hold another party liable and grant you a positive outcome for your case, or it could put additional pressure on the at-fault party’s insurance company to settle your case before trial occurs.
-Either way, the expert witness’s testimony will have strengthened your case and put you in a favorable legal position.
+The expert witness’ testimony could convince a jury to hold another party liable and grant you a positive outcome for your case, or it could put additional pressure on the at-fault party’s insurance company to settle your case before trial occurs.
+Either way, the expert witness’ testimony will have strengthened your case and put you in a favorable legal position.

-Consult An Attorney To Determine The Best Approach
+Consult an Attorney to Determine the Best Approach

 Not all cases are complex enough to justify or warrant the hiring of expert witnesses.
 In minor accidents involving less serious injuries, it may not be worth the investment to hire an expert witness to support your claim.
 However, when serious injuries and costly medical bills are on the line, the value provided by an expert witness to prove your case is usually worth the cost.

 It is often in a person’s best interests to consult with an experienced car accident attorney about their legal rights and options after an accident.
-Most personal injury law firms – including Davis Law Group – offer free legal consultations to people who have been injured through no fault of their own.
+Most personal injury law firms – including Davis Law Group, P.S. – offer free legal consultations to people who have been injured through no fault of their own.
 Call (206) 727-4000 or use the confidential contact form on this page to get started with your free case review.